AnimaApp/Auto-Layout/presets/README.md

 A collection of presets is a json file.
 The file has a dictionary with 2 keys:
 1. `platforms` - An array of the platforms contained in the collection.
-2. `presets` - A dicionary with an array of presets for each platform that `platforms` contain.
+2. `presets` - A dictionary with an array of presets for each platform that `platforms` contain.
 Example:
 ```
 {